 - Dryad content is replicated through participation in the DataONE network.

 - To the greatest extent possible, personnel create documentation to reflect their activities.
-We strive to ensure that more than one employee can perform each critical function of the repository.
+We strive to ensure that more than one employee can perform each critical function of the platform.

 Dryad Datasets may be Versioned in order to correct errors in the archived files or to provide additional data associated with the analysis reported in the associated Document.

-- Dryad shall include updated files in the Repository while retaining and allowing access to the original files and all prior Published Versions.
+- Dryad shall include updated files on the Platform while retaining and allowing access to the original files and all prior Published Versions.

 - The metadata of the Dataset will be updated to include information about the order of the Versions.

 - The Dataset DOI and Dryad search results point to the most recent Version of a dataset, which displays a history that allows users to navigate to earlier Versions.